Data protection

 * Email Subscribers & Newsletters

-- Purpose of data processing: The provider (or its web space provider) collects data about each access to the offer (so-called server log files).
+1. Purpose of data processing: The provider (or its web space provider) collects data about each access to the offer (so-called server log files).
 The provider uses the log data only for statistical analysis for the purpose of operation, security and optimization of the offer.
 However, the provider reserves the right to subsequently review the log data if there is a justified suspicion of unlawful use based on concrete indications.

-- Type of data: Access data includes: Name of the accessed website, file, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user’s operating system, referrer URL (the previously visited page), IP address and the requesting provider.
+2. Type of data: Access data includes: Name of the accessed website, file, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user’s operating system, referrer URL (the previously visited page), IP address and the requesting provider.

-- The legal basis for data processing is Art.
+3. The legal basis for data processing is Art.
 6 DSGVO

-- The user has the right to receive, upon request and free of charge, information about the personal data stored about him. .
+4. The user has the right to receive, upon request and free of charge, information about the personal data stored about him. .
 In addition, the user has the right to correct incorrect data, blocking and deletion of his personal data, provided that this does not conflict with any legal obligation to retain data.
 Please contact the above addresses in this regard.

 5.3 Google Ads and Google Ads Conversion-Tracking

 We use Google Ads (formerly Google AdWords) as an online marketing measure to promote our products and services.
-As part of our advertising measures through Google Ads, we use the conversion tracking of the company Google Inc. on our website.
+Therefore, our website uses the conversion tracking tool of Google Inc. used.
 In Europe, the company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services.
-With the help of this tracking tool, we can better adapt our advertising offer to your interests and needs.
+This tracking tool allows us to better tailor our advertising offers to your interests and needs.

-We have included a conversion tracking tag or code snippet on our website to better analyze certain user actions.
-If you now click on one of our Google Ads ads, the cookie “Conversion” from a Google domain is stored on your browser.
-As soon as you complete an action on our website, Google Ads recognizes the cookie and saves your action as a so-called conversion.
-As long as you surf our website and the cookie has not yet expired, we and Google recognize that you have found us through our Google Ads ad.
-The cookie is read and sent back to Google Ads with the conversion data.
-For ads that Google displays in different locations on the web, cookies with the name “_gads” or “_gac” may be set under our domain.
-We do not collect or receive any personal data.
+On our website we have included a conversion code section.
+When you click on one of our Google Ads ads, the “Conversion” cookie from a Google domain is stored in your browser.
+This recognizes when you complete an action on our website and saves your action as a conversion.
+The cookie is read and the conversion data is sent back to Google Ads.
+For ads that Google shows in various places on the web, cookies named “_gads” or “_gac” may be set under our domain.

 Legal basis